 Ho Chi Minh City is a rapidly modernizing city that is both exciting and fast-paced, yet continues to hold onto some traditions through colonial architecture and an impressive range of museums.
 48 hours in Ho Chi Minh City will allow you enough time to visit a number of these institutions whilst making time to enjoy the delicious and fresh food with a late night cocktail on a rooftop bar.

-Contents for 9 Best Things to Do in Ho Chi Minh in 48 Hours
+Table of Contents: 9 Best Things to Do in Ho Chi Minh in 48 Hours

 9 Best Things to Do in Ho Chi Minh in 48 hours